kurokobo/awx-on-k3s/README.md

 ### Restoring using AWX Operator

+To perfom restoration, you need to have AWX Operator running on Kubernetes.
+If you are planning to restore to a new environment, first prepare Kubernetes and AWX Operator by referring to the instructions on this page.

+It is strongly recommended that the version of AWX Operator is the same as the version when the backup was taken.
+This is because the structure of the backup files differs between versions and may not be compatible.
+If you have upgraded AWX Operator after taking the backup, it is recommended to downgrade it for the restore.

 #### Prepare for Restore

 If your PV, PVC, and Secret still exist, no preparation is required.